 Purchasing Surveillance Equipment

 When purchasing surveillance equipment, individual colleges, departments, programs, or organizations will ensure compatibility with the university centralized surveillance system.
-To that end, Communications Network Services (CNS) has provided a job aid, linked below, offering advice on purchasing surveillance systems that will be compatible with the enterprise-wide system.
-This job aid is intended to protect departmental investments by providing an interim solution to surveillance, while being mindful of the Safety and Security AUP.
+Communications Network Services (CNS) can offer advice on purchasing surveillance systems that will be compatible with the enterprise-wide system.
+The intent is to protect departmental investments by providing an interim solution to surveillance, while being mindful of the Safety and Security AUP.